 What about COVID?

-SEGT follows all covid safe requirements; if necessary there will be a covid-safe policy for hosts and a QR code for entry to your garden.
+SEGT follows all covid safe requirements.
 We ask that hosts follow the COVID safe measures recommended by NSW Health for outdoor events: https://www.nsw.gov.au/covid-19/business

 Will there be a virtual tour if the COVID situation makes physical opening challenging or impossible?